 It's the one that didn't blink when the kitchen was super hot.

-Clearly, it did.@Ketchum - On February 5th, you wrote the following in your 10 Thoughts.
-Did Texas’ run, which was incredible, change your opinion?
+@Ketchum - On February 5th, you wrote the following in your 10 Thoughts.
+Did Texas’ run, which was incredible, was the sole reason you have changed your opinion, or are there other factors too?

 ————————————